 - Report Builder: There is a Front-End for ad hoc reporting.
 Knowledge of SQL and its complexities is not required.

 - Report Designer: Allows the building of advanced Reports.

-BIDS is integrated with Visual Studio, allowing Visual Basic to control the functionality.
+SSRS is integrated with Visual Studio, allowing Visual Basic.Net to control the functionality.

 When a report has been created:

-- The ReportViewer control can be used in VB.Net 2010, on a Form or a Web page to preview and print a rdlc Report file.
+- The ReportViewer control can be used on a Form or a Web page to preview and print an RDLC Report file.
 It can access any database source, not just SQL Server.
 The ReportViewer control has the option to export the result to Excel, PDF or Word.

-- The Report, the SQL Select statement and the Data Source can all be changed in Visual Basic code.
+- The Report, the SQL Select statement and the Data Source can all be changed with Visual Basic.Net code.
 This allows programmatic control of the viewing and printing of any report.

 What happened to Crystal Reports?

 Crystal Reports used to be a pervasive software product, due to its ability to create reports for an Access Database, as well as an SQL Server database.
 So there was always an easy Report upgrade path from Microsoft Access.